shoppertrail/shoppertrail-uat-guide/README.md

 1. **Scenario ID 3:** Navigate to **Login / Register**, enter pre-seeded credentials.
    - Username: `customer_user2`
    - Password: `HelloWorldForever!1`
-2. Click Account > Edit Profile and change values of "How often do you shop in stores?" or "Zip" to a new selection or value.
+2. Using the top menu Click "Account" > "Edit Profile" and change values of `How often do you shop in stores?` or `Zip` to a new selection or value.
    - *Please DO NOT* change username or email.
    - *Please DO NOT* delete account or change password.
 3. Click "My Stores and Points" towards the bottom, click "ABC Store"
 4. **Verify:**
-   - Successful login redirects to the dashboard.
+   - Successful login redirects to the user dashboard.
+Note, clicking the t-shirt logo brings you back to the dashboard now.
-   - There should be at least 10 points in this account (depending on what other testers have completed this might be more or less)
+   - There should be at least 10 points in this account
    - Account changes took place (step 2), verify this by clicking "Edit Profile" again
    - Verify the details for "ABC Store" come up when clicked (step 3)
    - **Account > Logout** correctly ends the session and shows a logout page.
 Click back to the homepage by clicking the T-Shirt logo.